What is a chargeback?

 Standard process for handling a chargeback

-5. Nets enter dialogue with the card issuer/bank on your behalf to find a fair solution.
+Nets engages in a dialogue with the card issuer/bank on your behalf to find a fair resolution in accordance with the card scheme rules.

 What you as a merchant can do to prevent chargebacks